szczyglis-dev/py-gpt/docs/source/skills.rst

 Runtime behavior
 ----------------

-Agent Skills are integrated with ``Chat with Agents`` and its Agents v2 runtime.
+Agent Skills are integrated with ``Agents`` and its Agents v2 runtime.
 PyGPT uses **progressive disclosure** so installing many skills does not automatically inject the full contents of every ``SKILL.md`` into each request.

 At runtime: